 Although the Broadband Forum is agnostic to transport technologies used in access networks, it plays a major role in encouraging the work that accelerates large scale deployment of access technologies.
 This includes the BBF Certification Programs education in the form of webinars and events (like BASe) to catalyze ecosystem development, and reference architectures and models that foster a superior broadband experience.

 Fiber – Leveraging the Power of Light to Deliver the Ultimate Broadband Experience

 Fiber can act as a virtually unlimited wave-guide.
 New technologies are emerging to take advantage of its performance advantages.

 Copper/Coaxial Cable – Leveraging New Technologies Over Existing Infrastructure to Deliver a Gigabit Experience to All

 Copper and coaxial cable are virtually ubiquitous in homes and businesses around the world. despite major initiatives to rapidly upgrade broadband infrastructures to fiber, the reality is that the majority of the world’s premises will still be served by existing copper and coaxial infrastructure for a long time to come.
 New technologies like Gfast are paving the way to deliver gigabit experiences of these legacy infrastructures.

 Application Layer Testing – Introducing Standardized Quality of Experience (QoE) Testing to Broadband Networks

 The variety of technologies and services delivered over the broadband network are creating challenges in understanding the Quality of Experience that end users are receiving when services are delivered across these technologies.
 Initiatives like Application Layer Testing (ALT) at the BBF are introducing new ways of service providers to understand their subscriber experience.
-Project Leader Ken Ko of ADTRAN how in this video.
+Ken Ko of ADTRAN explains how in this video.